datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### removeEach
-removes the nodes that returns true from a callback check and returns the number of removed nodes.
+removes the nodes that match a callback criteria and returns the number of removed nodes.

 ```js
 const removedCount = doublyLinkedList.removeEach(